fincs/SSEQPlayer/README.md

 -----

 - Note dropping bug appears to be gone...
 I hope.
-- Some SSEQ commands are not implemented yet (modulation, portamento, pitch sweep): please help!
+- Some SSEQ commands are not implemented yet (portamento, pitch sweep): please help!

 Thanks to:
 ----------